wkarnchanapee/billys-atp-journal/README.md

 When me and my brother were kids, we used to play a game with our best friend who would come over every Saturday. we called the game SATURDAY! the game was about who could bounce the bouncy ball the highest.

 ![Image](https://i.imgur.com/Ze9b5MC.jpg)
-I used to live in the basement flat in the house behind the tree.
+I used to live in the basement flat in the house behind the tree to the right.

 #### Rules: